AustralianAntarcticDataCentre/metadata_xml_convert/README.md

 #### Convert using a single XSL

-You can specify a single XSL to use with `-x 1`:
+You can specify a single XSL to use with `-x`:

 	python convert_files.py -x 1

+This only uses the first XSL for conversions.

 The number is the one-based index from `python print_xsl.py`.